On the homogeneous ergodic bilinear averages with $1$-bounded multiplicative weights: Main result and its proof

 This complete the proof of the theorem. \end{proof} It is noticed in \cite{IJL} that the convergence almost sure holds for the short interval can be obtained for the Liouville and M\"{o}bius functions by applying the following Zhan's estimation \cite{Ztao}: for each $A>0$, for any $\varepsilon>0$, we have

 provided that $M \geq N^{\frac58+\varepsilon}$.
 Here, \begin{xques}we ask on the convergence almost sure in the short interval for the bilinear ergodic bilinear averages with bounded aperiodic multiplicative weight. \end{xques} \begin{rem}In the forthcoming revised version of \cite{elabdal-poly}.
 The author will present the strategy of the proof of Bourgain double ergodic theorem and its adaptation to prove the polynomials Bourgain bilinear ergodic theorem as it is stated in that paper. \footnote{The paper \cite{elabdal-poly} was posted on Arxiv on 5 August 2019, and very recently (3 August 2020), the authors in \cite{TMT} provided a proof of a partial Bourgain bilinear ergodic theorem for polynomials for $\sigma$-finite measure space.
 It is seems that therein, the authors extended some ideas introduced by the author based on the Cald\'eron principal and Bourgain's method \cite{Bourgain-IHP} combined with the duality argument due to F. Riesz (precisely, $\ell^1$-$\ell^\infty$-duality) and the result of Peluse-Pendiville in additive combinatorics with some tools from Adelic harmonic analysis.
-In the revised version \cite{elabdal-poly}, the author will take into account their remarks.} \end{rem}
+In the revised version \cite{elabdal-poly}, the author will take into account their remarks.} \end{rem} \begin{thank} The author wishes to thanks Terrance Tao for his comments and suggestions and for pointing out a gap in the previous version of the proof of Theorem 5.1. \end{thank}